 This page outlines a couple of walks that can be taken through the proposed Sizewell C construction site.
-During lockdown when people are discouraged from travelling too far for exercise, these walks may only be available to those living close by, but hopefully they will become accessible to more people in future.

 Our map can be downloaded as a pdf here: SZC Site Walk but we recommend carrying an OS map (and take no responsibility for anyone getting lost!)
 The full circular walk from Eastbridge takes 2 – 2 and a half hours, or a return walk from Kenton Hills carpark to the beach takes around 1hr 15, to 1hr 30.
 Note that both walks have some flooding and require wellingtons at present (Feb ’21)

 From Eastbridge: Head south out of the village past Eastbridge Farm on your right.
 Continue up the road passing a field entrance on your left at a right hand bend, and take the bridleway on the left 50 yards further on.